Provision a Kubernetes cluster

 It takes a while before the cluster becomes ready, but it should not take more than 10-15 minutes.
 During this time, kops creates the required cloud resources in AWS and installs Kubernetes.

-The cluster access configuration will be automatically generated and written to ~/.kube/config
+The cluster access configuration will be automatically generated and written to ~/.kube/config.
+As

 a result, the Kubernetes client (kubectl) can be used right after the installation completes,